gmawdo/graymamba/README.md

 ### Features (determines what is built into the binary)

 - Mandatory Backing Store, choose one of [ `rocksdb` | `redis` ]: Enables RocksDB or Redis as backing store for data shares (one of the two options must be chosen)
-- Optional `irrefutable_audit`: Enables irrefutable audit logs for files and directories. (if not specified then no audit logs are created)
+- Mandatory irrefutable_audit, choose one of [ `merkle_audit` | `az_audit` ]: Enables irrefutable audit logs for files and directories.
+Merkle audit writes to a merkle tree in a RocksDB, AZ_Audit writes to ALeph Zero custom blockchain.
 - Optional `compressed_store`: Enables compressed shares (if not specified then works uncompresed with reduced performance but greater traceability

 RocksDB is built-in to the filesystem if chosen.
 If Redis is the store of choice, then it will need to be installed and running on the machine.